Our Elected Leaders

 After forty years in Washington, DC, including being chair of the Board of a large Arlington UU church, she moved to Marin to be near her daughter, a public interest lawyer.
 She is also active in AAUW, Marin Villages, Wednesday Dialogue Group, and the women’s leadership group at Dominican University.
 Kat edits the newsletter at Villa Marin where she lives.
 She attends the San Rafael Latino Leaders lunch group and is committed to diversity and inclusion.

-Now retired, Kat served as an administrative judge for the Defense Office of Hearings and Appeals for twelve years and travelled to all corners of the country deciding security clearance cases for individuals who needed access to classified information.
+Now retired, Kat served as an administrative judge for the Defense Office of Hearings and Appeals for twelve years and traveled to all corners of the country deciding security clearance cases for individuals who needed access to classified information.
 She was a federal attorney for over 30 years and worked also at the U.S. Department of Justice and for the U.S. Senate.

 Board Liaison Roles: Adult Education, Hospitality